 Iberville Parish School Board approves move to find new superintendent

-Board members approved the item to move current Superintendent Dr. Louis Voiron to a transition advisor at the end of the 2027 school year, when he is set to retire.
-His contract is set to expire in December 2027.

-Many residents who spoke at the meeting voiced concern about school board elections happening at the same time.
+Residents who spoke at the meeting voiced concern about having potentially outgoing members of the school board select the school board with elections happening at the same time.

 "It could be a brand new board.
 I don't think you ought to make the decision on the superintendent while you're leaving, unless you want to run it from your house," resident Linda Johnson said.